JuliaAstro/DustExtinction.jl/docs/src/color_laws.md

 f = f * 10 ^ (-0.4 * Av * mag)
 ```

-To make this easier, we provide a convenient [`extinct`](@ref) function for applying these color laws to flux measurements.
+To make this easier, we provide a convenient [`redden`](@ref) function for applying these color laws to flux measurements.

 ```jldoctest
 julia> wave = range(4000, 5000, length=4)